-As well as a basketball court, the prison had a swimming pool, gymnasium, two football fields, and a weight room.
+In addition to the basketball court (pictured above), the prison had a swimming pool, gymnasium, two football fields, boxing ring, and a weight room.
 The prison held competitive games of basketball in the gym under the team name, Stark Champs.

 There’s no privacy in prison.
 Shown above, the gymnasium toilet is located at the top of the bleachers in plain sight.